fong/java-sftp/README.md

 //Do not leave comments in actual authentication file.
 This is just an example.
 //USER only, note the two spaces at the end of the line USER1

 //USER and ACCOUNT, note the last space
 USER2 ACC1

 //USER and PASSWORD, note the double space in between USER3  PW1

 //USER, ACCOUNT, and PASSWORD
 USER4 ACC2 PW2

 //USER, multiple ACCOUNTS, and PASSWORD.
-Note that PASSWORD is tied to USER and not ACCOUNT (as account is used for billing purposes only).
+//Note that PASSWORD is tied to USER and not ACCOUNT (as account is used for billing purposes only).
 USER5 ACC1|ACC2|ACC3 PW3
 ```